-Ongoing pain or sudden shooting pain that does not respond to pain killers.
-Usually caused by broken tooth, big cavity or infection around wisdom tooth.
+Ongoing pain or sudden shooting pain that does not respond to regular pain killers.
+Usually caused by broken tooth, big cavity or infection around a tooth.
+Examination is done with aid of radiographs, to help diagnose the source of pain.
+Immediate measures can be taken like placing a temporary filling.
+Antibiotic and/or a stronger pain killer is prescribed to help control the pain before actual treatment commences in few days.

-Growing children can have many problems with their new dentition, as, no enough space to accommodate new adult teeth, or crooked teeth due to early childhood habits.
-Early treatment is necessary to create space and to utilize growth to correct jaw discrepancies
+Growing children can have many problems with their new dentition, ex: no enough space to accommodate new permanent teeth, or crooked teeth due to early childhood habits.
+Early treatment is necessary to create space for the coming adult teeth.
+More complicated problems in childhood involve jaw discrepancies (jaws forward or back) .
+Jaw orthopedic appliances can change direction of growth to correct jaw discrepancies.

 Applying composite tooth bonding is a restorative procedure that uses tooth enamel-coloured composite resin (plastic) to repair teeth that are decayed, chipped, fractured or discoloured.
 Tooth gaps can also be closed.